To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 Figure 16.
 Schematic showing automated systems controls

-The stand-alone system is a cost effective solution for domestic and smaller commercial installations where all of the control functions are available except for an interface with other building control functions.
+The stand-alone system is a cost-effective solution for domestic and smaller commercial installations where all of the control functions are available.

 Simple interfaces are available but to maximise energy efficiency a holistic approach to control is essential by linking all of the building services - lighting, heating, cooling and shading (Figure 16).
 That is why home automation for domestic dwellings and Building Management System (BMS) for commercial properties that function with a “bus” system are becoming increasingly popular.
 A bus is a network where all devices are attached directly to a line and all signals pass through all of the devices.
 Each device has a unique identity and can recognise the signals that are intended for it.
 The market offers a range of solutions but probably the most common are KNX and LON.
 All of these are based on an “open” data transfer language that is non-proprietary and allows different suppliers to connect to the bus.